 The optometry degree at Plymouth really focuses on enhancing clinical decision making and clinical skills, especially in the third year where we worked in clinics examining eyes most days.
-This has helped me in my pre-registration year as I feel Plymouth has prepared me for work in a clinical environment.
+This helped me in my pre-registration year as I feel Plymouth prepared me for work in a clinical environment.

 Did you undertake a placement during your degree and if so, how did this benefit you?